Monte Carlo simulations of relativistic shock breakout from a stellar wind: Acknowledgements

 \section{Acknowledgements}

 This work was supported by JSPS KAKENHI Grant Number JP24H01826, JP23K25874, and JP25H00675.
 S.N. is supported by the JST ASPIRE Program "RIKEN-Berkeley mathematical quantum science initiative".
-AL and EN acknoweldge support by the Israel Science Foundation grant 1995/21, and a BSF grant (2022314) and ERC grant JetNS (818899).
-Numerical computations and data analysis were carried out on Hokusai BigWaterfall2 system at RIKEN, XC50 at Center for Computational Astrophysics, National Astronomical Observatory of Japan, and the Yukawa Institute Computer Facility.
+AL and EN acknowledge support by the Israel Science Foundation grant 1995/21, and a BSF grant (2022314) and ERC grant JetNS (818899).
+Numerical computations and data analyses were carried out on the supercomputer HOKUSAI BigWaterfall2 (HBW2) at RIKEN, Cray XC50 and HPE Cray XD2000 at the Center for Computational Astrophysics, National Astronomical Observatory of Japan, and Yukawa-21 at the Yukawa Institute for Theoretical Physics, Kyoto University.